 Transformative Leadership and Revenue Growth

 Mohajir has spearheaded numerous initiatives that have revolutionized UCF Athletics, driving both transformative leadership and unprecedented revenue growth.
 Central to this success was the 2022 announcement of a 13-year, $125 million partnership with Playfly Sports, which leverages their multimedia rights expertise to grow the UCF brand regionally, nationally and globally.
-This milestone was complemented by a $19.5 million football stadium naming rights agreement with FBC Mortgage, branding the Knights’ football venue as FBC Mortgage Stadium starting in the 2022 season.
+This milestone was complemented by a $19.5 million football stadium naming rights agreement with FBC Mortgage, branding the Knights’ football venue as FBC Mortgage Stadium starting in the 2022 season, and later rebranding the stadium Acrisure Bounce House in July 2025.
 Additionally, the extension of the basketball arena’s naming rights with Addition Financial secured $20 million, further solidifying UCF Athletics' financial foundation.

-Under Mohajir's leadership, UCF Athletics has raised $157.6 million in gifts and commitments (as of January 2025), including four historic pledges of $5 million or more.
+Under Mohajir's leadership, UCF Athletics has raised more than $157.6 million in gifts and commitments (as of January 2025), including an all-time high $52.8 million in cash and commitments in FY25.
 These efforts reflect an ambitious fundraising strategy, highlighted by $21 million in major charitable pledge commitments, more than 500 major gifts, and surpassing 420 members in the Shareholders Society.
 Licensing revenue has also reached new heights, growing from $650,000 pre-COVID (FY20) to over $1 million in FY24, further bolstering the department's financial stability.

 On the ticketing front, UCF Athletics has experienced remarkable growth, with five consecutive years of football season ticket sellouts and record-breaking ticket revenue across all sports, exceeding $20 million annually since 2022.